| Company part of secret empire By John MintzThe Washington Post

 "pass with flying colors" the key test of any handgun their size: "close

 range, high stress, rapid-fire desperation shooting when all else has failed."
+Kahr guns are used by some police

 officers as backup weapons holstered on their ankles and shoulders.
 They have not become